 - In addition, certain allowances for things such as working from your home can be claimed.
 This can be a set amount or a share of the household bills.

 - With the ever-increasing benefit-in-kind charges on company cars, it is normally more tax effective to purchase a car personally and claim the business-related mileage back at the rate specified by HMRC.
 This is currently 45 pence per mile for the first 10,000 miles then 25p thereafter.

 - Investing in a pension is one of the most tax-efficient decisions you can make and will reduce both your company and personal tax bill.

 - Furthermore, a pension can be used to do all sorts of things, such as buying property on which it can then receive tax-free rent – a qualifying pension scheme can borrow up to 50% of its value to help fund such investments.
 A pensions adviser will assist with this from the company and personal positions allowing your accountant to advise from a tax perspective.

 - The marginal rate of tax on income above £100,000 is significant, due to the fact that you gradually lose your personal allowance between £100k and £150k.
 So, if you don’t need all of the money you earn through your company to live on, leave it in the company account – it will incur substantially less tax that way.
 It can be used to provide for periods between assignments and will attract less tax if/when you decide to close the company down.

 - Look at investing the first slice of any surplus funds in a tax-free ISA – up to £11,500 can be invested tax-free each year (before the end of March) and your money is instantly available.

 - Surplus funds in your company account can be invested in higher-interest bank accounts or bonds which will receive higher interest rates and earn the company more money.

-At Clever Accounts, we always try to give you the best possible advice, helping you be more tax efficient through your company.
-As ever, it’s always best to speak with us for any tax saving tips as every circumstance is different.
+At Clever Accounts, we always try to give you the best possible advice, helping you be more tax-efficient through your limited company.
+As ever, it’s always best to speak with us for any tax-saving tips as every circumstance is different.